fradaaa/spotify-clone/README.md

 # Simple Spotify Clone

 You can check the project at [Spotify Clone ](http://spotify-clone-liard.vercel.app/)

 ### If you don't want to create an account, you can use this one:

 Login - frada@tp.com
-Password - LaHGjx83yfTX8nV
+Password - QMFxagaNAr48SK8

-### Created using Next, Redux, Auth0
+### Created using Next, Redux, Supabase

 ## Features